 From the east (Ottawa/Kingston): Travel Highway 401 West to exit 566.
 Take Marysville Road/Highway 49 toward Tyendinaga/Picton.
 Travel south on Highway 49 to Picton.

-If you miss your exit on Highway 401, continue to Belleville and take exit 543 N Front St/Highway 62.
+Missed the exit on Highway 401, continue to Belleville and take exit 543 N Front St/Highway 62.
 Travel south on Highway 62 to Picton.

-If you’d like to take the ferry: From Kingston, take Highway 33 west to Adolphustown.
+To take the ferry: From Kingston, take Highway 33 west to Adolphustown.
 Enjoy the free ferry ride to Glenora.
 Highway 33 continues west to Picton.

 The County does not have train or bus service.